San Juan, Metro Manila: American invasion and Philippine Commonwealth

-American colonial era

-Following the end of the Philippine-American War, the Dominicans returned to the municipality to establish their ownership of the Santo Cristo hacienda before the new American colonial government.
-As a result, much of San Juan del Monte was being leased to the municipal government by Dominican hacienda owners until it was eventually purchased by the municipal government.
+Following the end of the Philippine-American War, the municipality was repopulated by families coming from Mariquina and San Mateo.
+The Dominicans had also returned to the municipality to establish their ownership of the Santo Cristo hacienda before the new American colonial government.
+As a result, much of San Juan del Monte was being leased to the municipal government by Dominican hacienda owners until these lands were eventually purchased by the municipal government.